The Sword in the Stone (1963 film): Casting

+Animation

 The film continued the Xerox method of photocopying drawings onto animation cels that had been used in One Hundred and One Dalmatians (1961).
 An additional animation technique, "touch-up", was created during production to replace the clean-up process.
 The clean-up process had required assistant animators to transfer the directing animators' sketches onto new sheets of paper, which were then copied onto the animation cels.
 To do a touch-up, the assistants would instead draw directly on the animators' sketches.
 This streamlined the process, but it also caused assistants of directing animator Milt Kahl to fear they would ruin his linework.